 Thank you for visiting the Zoe's Race Fundraising Page

-On August 26th, the fourth annual HowardCenter Zoe's Race at Oakledge Park in Burlington, Vermont, will help raise money for families who receive support from HowardCenter who need to renovate their homes to make them accessible for their children.
+On August 26th, the forth annual HowardCenter Zoe's Race at Oakledge Park in Burlington, Vermont, will help raise money for families who receive support from HowardCenter who need to renovate their homes to make them accessible for their children.

 In 2009, Erika Nestor, mother of seven-year-old Zoe, worked with HowardCenter to organize a fundraiser in her daughter’s honor.
 When Zoe was about 18-months-old, she nearly drowned.
 The accident left her very disabled and in a wheelchair.